 Frequently Asked Questions

-Yeasts belong to the Fungus Kingdom which includes mushrooms and molds.
+Yeasts belong to the Fungus Kingdom that includes mushrooms and molds.
 As a result, it’s neither an animal nor a plant.

 Inactive Yeast (or inactivated yeast) is a yeast that is no longer alive.
 As a result, inactive yeast cannot create any fermentation, it won’t make your dough rise, create any bubble, or produce ethanol.